freenode/web-7.0/content/kb/using/certfp.md

 As an alternative to password-based authentication, you can connect to freenode with a TLS certificate and have services recognise it automatically.

-For SASL EXTERNAL to work, you must connect over SSL.
+For SASL EXTERNAL to work, you must connect over TLS.

 Creating a self-signed certificate
 ==================================